zebrunner/community-edition/docs/config-guide.md

 #### Install your app

-Once the app is created, you need to install it in your target organization(the one that will hold your repositories).
-By doing this you are **granting acces** to all of your repositories with the permissions specified in the **Create a [GitHub App]** section.
+Once the app is created, you need to install it in your target organization to **grant acces** to all of your repositories with the permissions specified in the **Create a [GitHub App]** section.

 Install your GitHub App from the app's settings page.